NameRead — never mispronounce a name again

 To make the experience feasible and inclusive, we scoped the solution with three constraints:

-No public audio
+No public audio or meeting interruptions

-No AI pronunciation engine
+No heavy profiles or AI pronunciation engine

 Information Architecture

-It ensures that pronunciation support appears naturally under Zoom system.
+Why: To naturally under Zoom system.

 Initial Feature Prioritization